hojunJang17/hojunJang17.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D. & M.S. student at Seoul National University.
+I'm a 3rd year M.S. & Ph.D. student at Seoul National University.